mnellemann/hmci/README.md

 - Install **HMCi** from [downloads](https://bitbucket.org/mnellemann/hmci/downloads/) (rpm, deb or jar) or build from source
   - On RPM based systems: **sudo rpm -i hmci-x.y.z-n.noarch.rpm**
   - On DEB based systems: **sudo dpkg -i hmci_x.y.z-n_all.deb**
 - Copy the **/opt/hmci/doc/hmci.toml** configuration example into **/etc/hmci.toml** and edit the configuration to suit your environment.
-The location of the configuration file can be changed with the *--conf* option.
+The location of the configuration file can optionally be changed with the *--conf* option.
-- Run the **/opt/hmci/bin/hmci** program in a shell, as a @reboot cron task or configure as a proper service - there are instructions in the *doc/readme-service.md* file.
+- Run the **/opt/hmci/bin/hmci** program in a shell, as a @reboot cron task or configure as a proper service - there are instructions in the [doc/readme-service.md](doc/readme-service.md) file.
 - When started, *hmci* expects the InfluxDB database to be created by you.

 ### 4 - Grafana Configuration